hiulit/RetroPie-Murtop/README.md

 Use 'sudo ./retropie_murtop.sh --help' to see all the options.
 ```

-The script assumes that you are running it on a Raspberry Pi with the `RetroPie-Setup` folder being stored in `~/RetroPie-Setup`.
-If your setup differs, you can pass the path where your `RetroPie-Setup` folder is stored as a parameter, like this:
+The script assumes that you are running it on a Raspberry Pi with the `RetroPie-Setup` folder located at `~/RetroPie-Setup`.
+If your setup differs, you can pass the path where your `RetroPie-Setup` folder is located as a parameter, like this:

 ```sh
 sudo ./retropie_murtop.sh [install|uninstall] "/path/to/your/RetroPie-Setup"